Princeton High School (New Jersey): Schedule

-School is held Monday through Friday from 8:20 a.m. - 3:20 p.m. for 180 days per year.
-The daily schedule consists of eight academic periods (44 minutes).
+School is held Monday through Friday from 8:20 a.m. - 3:21 p.m. for 180 days per year.
+The daily schedule consists of eight academic periods (44 minutes), though 2 block-day periods with classes of 90 minutes are held on Tuesday and Wednesday.
 There are four minutes between each class period for the students to get to their next class.

-In the 2018–2019 school year, the school made significant changes to its schedule.
-Now, the school days are assigned letter labels, cycling from A through F. Because of a partial-block schedule, only days A–D contain all eight academic periods.
-Days E and F consist of only four academic periods, each 77 minutes long, with 10 minutes in between each period.
-Periods 3, 1, 7, and 5 occur on E days, while periods 4, 2, 8, and 6 occur on F days, in the order listed.
-In addition to this, the order of periods cycles throughout letter days A–D, with periods 1–4 cycling independently from periods 5–8.
-An example is shown below.

 Before the 2018–2019 school year, on every Wednesday, (termed "short Wednesdays" or "one-forty-nine days") and on days when special events are planned, the school day was shortened and ended at 1:49 p.m.
 Students attended 35 minute class periods, and homeroom and break periods are not shortened.
 Short Wednesdays existed to permit the operation of the mandatory freshmen Peer Group program between 1:49 and 2:51.
 This period of time was also used for community service group meetings for sophomores, other extracurricular activities, and school-wide events such as pep rallies, the Fall Festival, and Spring Fling.
 For the 2020-2021 school year, due to the COVID-19 pandemic, the school temporarily switched to a hybrid program, where students are split into cohorts "A" and "B", with each going to school for alternating weeks, while another cohort, "Cohort C", continues remote learning.